mc2-project/mc2/README.md

  - when no split is found to give a benefit score greater than some specified value gamma
  - Metrics tested against a validation set are not improving once every k number of rounds, where k is configurable.

-This project extends the existing XGBoost gradient boosting machine learning framework to enable training models in the federated setting.
-This work is being actively contributed to and is still under development.

 ### Quickstart
 1. Clone the federated-xgboost codebase and initialize the submodule.